Turbulent processes and mean-field dynamo: Mean-field theory and avoiding some of its limitations

-{\bf Nonlocality.~} The mean magnetic field is governed by the mean induction equation, which is sometimes also referred to as the mean-field dynamo equation.
-The most important term here is the electromotive force,
+The mean magnetic field is governed by the mean induction equation, which is sometimes also referred to as the mean-field dynamo equation.
+The most important term here is the mean electromotive force,

 i.e., the averaged cross product of velocity and magnetic fluctuations.
 In mean-field electrodynamics, it is often expressed as

 where the ellipsis denotes higher derivative terms, of which there should be infinitely many, and there should also be time derivatives.
 The term $\meanemf_{0i}$ is a contribution that can exist already in the absence of a mean field; see \cite{BR13} for details and numerical experiments.
 Including only a finite number of derivatives in \Eq{mult} and ignoring time derivatives is another important approximation.
 In fact, it is usually easier to express $\meanEMF$ as a convolution between an integral kernel and the mean field.
 Furthermore, it is instructive to split the integral kernel into two pieces and write